meenulekha/tp/docs/DeveloperGuide.md

 4. **Allow more flexible name for contact**:
    Currently, the name of a contact can only contain alphanumeric characters and spaces.
 We plan to allow more characters such as hyphens, periods, apostrophes, slashes, and commas in the name of a contact.

-   - **Feature Flaw**: Adding events with dates in the past might not be accurate as ideally hackathon organisers would want to schedule events in the future.
-   - **Proposed Fix**: Introduce restrictions for the event date that can be specified in the add event command
-   - **Example**: addevent en/meeting ed/30-12-2023 ec/staff will be considered invalid

 5. **Implement priority system when assigning a person into a random group with Group Command**:
    - **Feature Flaw**: Assigning a person to a totally random group might not be accurate as ideally hackathon would need groups with similar group sizes.